McKlay/ai-chatbot-engineering/docs/chapter10.md

 ✅ You're serving millions of tokens per day
 ✅ You want to train or fine-tune on proprietary datasets
 ✅ You want to run inference offline or on-prem
+✅ You want to avoid vendor lock-in or API rate limits

 ---

 ## Summary

 Self-hosting an LLM transforms you from a consumer of AI to an **operator of intelligence**.
 You get freedom, privacy, and performance—but you pay for it in complexity.
+The learning curve is real, but so are the rewards for teams that need control and flexibility.

 The rest of this part will walk you through how to **host your own LLM** step-by-step—on AWS, GCP, Hugging Face, or entirely from scratch using open-source tools.
-You'll learn how to make it secure, fast, and production-ready.
+You'll learn how to make it secure, fast, and production-ready, with tips for monitoring, scaling, and cost management.

 > *Next stop: building on managed cloud platforms — where convenience meets configurability.*